PengYu2008/Deep-Learning-Specialization/course4/README.md

 4. **Residual Networks**: stacking blocks together, including identity and convolutional blocks
    * very deep "plain" networks don't work in practice because they are hard to train due to vanishing gradients
-   * a shortcut or skip-connections help address the Vanishing Gradient probelm.
+   * a shortcut or skip-connections help address the Vanishing Gradient probelm
-   * two types of blocks:
+   * two types of blocks
      - identity block: the dimensions of input and output are the same
      - convolutional block: the dimensions of input and output do not match up
      - the **main difference** between them is that there is a conv2d layer in the shortcut path.
-   * implementation:
+   * implementation
      - [Conv2D](https://keras.io/layers/convolutional/#conv2d)
      - [BatchNorm](https://keras.io/layers/normalization/#batchnormalization)
      - activation: Activation('relu)
      - [Addition for shortcut path](https://keras.io/layers/merge/#add)

+ ## References

+ * residual networks
+    - Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun - [Deep Residual Learning for Image Recognition (2015)](https://arxiv.org/abs/1512.03385)
+    - Francois Chollet's github repository: https://github.com/fchollet/deep-learning-models/blob/master/resnet50.py